 These differences between UI and UX design can be observed generally while using icons.
 UI designers focus more on designing a realistic picture.
 They work on minute details to get a picture of what they are planning to offer.
 However, the UX designers do not make realistic designs but write notes with a demo picture.

 3. Tools they work on

-Last but not least difference between UI and UX design.
+Last but not least differences between UI and UX design.
 The roles of UI and UX designers vary a lot.
 So, the difference in roles clearly states the difference in tools used.
-UI Designers focus more on designing colourful images and making realistic designs.
+UI Designers focus more on designing colorful images and making realistic designs.
 Therefore the tools for UI design are Flinto and Principle.
 These tools are used for making sketches and have several advantages.
 InVision is additionally a possibility, and the team unity operation presents it as an ambitious alternative.

 UX designers on the other hand use a tool called a wireframe.
 It conserves time and creates effective designs.
-There are loads of adequate prototyping tools such as Mockplus, Balsamiq.
+There are loads of adequate prototyping tools such as Mockplus, and Balsamiq.
 They include styling options, and the last tool is Axure with complex functionalities.
-Mockplus has an added advantage, it has many ways to test and preview the ongoing projects.
+Mockplus has an added advantage, it has many ways to test and preview ongoing projects.
 It is extraordinarily helpful during the testing of the projects.

 This was the third major difference between UI and UX design.